PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • First aid kit

-• Anything you can't afford to get wet
+• Anything you cannot afford to get wet

 Look for welded seams, not sewn.
-The top kayak gear upgrades include quality dry storage – it's worth the investment.
+The top kayak gear upgrades include quality dry storage – it is worth the investment.
+For more gear enhancement ideas, check out our guide to the top kayak modifications.

 Kayaking Checklist For Beginners

-If you're new to kayaking, start with this simplified list:
+If you are new to kayaking, start with this simplified list:

 Absolutely Essential